ArchipelagoMW/Archipelago/docs/options api.md

 format.

 ### ItemDict
-Like OptionDict, except will verify that every key in the dictionary is a valid name for an item for your world.
+Like OptionDict, except this will verify that every key in the dictionary is a valid name for an item for your world.

 ### OptionList
 This option defines a List, where the user can add any number of strings to said list, allowing duplicate values.
 You can define a set of keys in `valid_keys`, and a default list if you want certain options to be available without editing for this.
-If `valid_keys_casefold` is true, the verification will be case-insensitive, `verify_item_name` will check that each value is a valid item name, and`verify_location_name` will check that each value is a valid location name.
+If `valid_keys_casefold` is true, the verification will be case-insensitive; `verify_item_name` will check that each value is a valid item name; and`verify_location_name` will check that each value is a valid location name.

 ### OptionSet
 Like OptionList, but returns a set, preventing duplicates.